cscart/docs/install/possible_issues/cscart_working_strange.rst

 MySQLi Extension Missing
 ========================

-If you see blank pages when trying to open the storefront of the Administration panel, it might be because **MySQLi** extension is not installed on your server.
+If you see blank pages when trying to open the storefront or the Administration panel, it might be because **MySQLi** extension is not installed on your server.
 Here's a quick way to fix the problem:

 1. Go to the directory where your store is installed.